Free open source project to be developed by volunteers.

 When you search for double bass you will often hit resources provided by drummers, not string players.
 To cater for this audience too, there will also be some support for the double (bass) low drum, part of the percussion family of instruments, as bass strings

-and percussions often go together well in a band or orchestra.
+and percussion often go together well in a band or orchestra.
 In this area as well, most of the world percussion is tailored to each region and people: my personal favourite are the tabla (in particular the low drum and its language) and the massive African

 The release for a first initial application is now available: an